 Let us rise up against racial profiling, unfair treatment and discrimination.

-Let us strip away the circuit parties and vanity that Pride Celebrations have been known to become and let’s get back to our roots.
+Let us strip away the vanity that Pride Celebrations have been known to become and let’s get back to our roots.
 We are working towards pulling away from the trademark that has caused division within our community for decades and honoring the lives we’ve lost in our fight for equality.
 We are here to amplify the voices often erased by our history.

 Rhode Island Pride’s 2020 protest march will take place June 20th @ 4:30 marching the same route as the very first Pride in our state and on the same date circa 1976.
 We will start with a rally at Cathedral Square and march to the State House for a second rally following the original route of 1976.